arx-research/libhalo/docs/desktop-gateway.md

 ## Notes

-Please review the [documentation on the execHaloCmdPCSC function](/docs/api-pcsc.md) to find out the exact specification of the `execHaloCmdPCSC()` function.

 Please review the [documentation of the available commands (Halo Command Set)](/docs/halo-command-set.md) to find out what commands are available with the HaLo tags.

 ## Example project

-Please check GitHub [arx-research/libhalo-example-pcsc](https://github.com/arx-research/libhalo-example-pcsc) project for the complete project example.
+Please check GitHub [arx-research/libhalo-example-pc-gateway](https://github.com/arx-research/libhalo-example-pc-gateway) project for the complete project example.